benenaes/CarND-Path-Planning-Project/README.md

 ["y"] The car's y position in map coordinates

-["s"] The car's s position in frenet coordinates
+["s"] The car's s position in Frenet coordinates

-["d"] The car's d position in frenet coordinates
+["d"] The car's d position in Frenet coordinates

 ["yaw"] The car's yaw angle in the map